tomc0sm/PowH/README.md

  MITREATT&CK : https://attack.mitre.org/techniques/T1053/005/

 Adversaries may abuse the Windows Task Scheduler to perform task scheduling for initial or recurring execution of malicious code.
 An adversary may use Windows Task Scheduler to execute programs at system startup or on a scheduled basis for persistence.Adversaries may also create "hidden" scheduled tasks (i.e. Hide Artifacts) that may not be visible to defender tools and manual queries used to enumerate tasks.

-Datas are enriched with PEFileInfos module, analyzing the task target executable file.

 Output fields :